yasirkula/UnitySimpleFileBrowser/README.md

 		// In this case, set Images filter as the default filter FileBrowser.SetDefaultFilter( ".jpg" );

-		// Set excluded file extensions (by default, .lnk and .tmp extensions are excluded)
+		// Set excluded file extensions (optional) (by default, .lnk and .tmp extensions are excluded)
 		// Note that when you use this function, .lnk and .tmp extensions will no longer be
-		// excluded unless you add them as parameters to the function FileBrowser.SetExcludedExtensions( ".lnk", ".tmp", ".zip", ".rar", ".exe" );
+		// excluded unless you explicitly add them as parameters to the function FileBrowser.SetExcludedExtensions( ".lnk", ".tmp", ".zip", ".rar", ".exe" );

-		// Add a new quick link to the browser (returns true if quick link is added successfully)
+		// Add a new quick link to the browser (optional) (returns true if quick link is added successfully)
+		// It is sufficient to add a quick link just once
 		// Icon: default (folder icon)
 		// Name: Users
 		// Path: C:\Users
-		// Warning: it is sufficient to add a quick link just once, otherwise there may be duplicates FileBrowser.AddQuickLink( null, "Users", "C:\\Users" );
+		FileBrowser.AddQuickLink( null, "Users", "C:\\Users" );

 		// Show a save file dialog